 - First-prize winners of this competition in past years may not apply.

-All application materials are available at www.ArtsApp.com/wicstrings.
-Contestants will be able to submit their application, pay the application fee, and download MP3 selections using this site.
-Applications will be accepted from January 1, 2012 to March 1, 2012.
+The application process is now open and all materials are available at http://app.getacceptd.com/wic.
+Contestants can submit their application, pay the application fee, and download MP3 selections using this site.
+Applications will be accepted until Monday, March 9, 2015.